Step-by-Step Guide

 Phase 4: Expansion to Additional Use Cases (Weeks 11-16)

 Select the next two to three highest-priority use cases from your ranked backlog and begin parallel development.
 Apply the lessons learned from the pilot to accelerate development.
-Patterns that worked well, such as specific prompt structures, integration approaches, and monitoring strategies, become templates for the new agents.
+Patterns that worked well — specific prompt structures, integration approaches, and monitoring strategies — become templates for the new agents.
 Mistakes from the pilot become checklist items to avoid.

 Deploy new agents to their respective teams with proper training and change management.
 Conduct sessions that explain what each agent does, how to interact with it, how to provide feedback, and how to escalate issues.
 Teams that understand the system are more likely to adopt it successfully and contribute to its improvement through constructive feedback.